precice/precice.github.io/content/tutorials/tutorials.md

 - [Breaking dam with flexible pillar 2D](tutorials-breaking-dam-2d.html): A two-phase flow fluid-structure interaction problem, with OpenFOAM and CalculiX.
 - Channel transport collection
   - [Basic variant](tutorials-channel-transport.html): A channel flow coupled to a transport (of, e.g., a chemistry species) in a uni-directional way, with Nutils.
+  - [Particles variant](tutorials-channel-transport-particles.html): A channel flow (OpenFOAM, Nutils) coupled to a particles code (MercuryDPM) in a uni-directional way.
   - [Transport + reaction variant](tutorials-channel-transport-reaction.html): A channel flow coupled to a transport of a chemical species with reaction in a uni-directional way, with FEniCS.
-- [Elastic tube 1D](tutorials-elastic-tube-1d.html): A 1D fluid-structure interaction scenario, with toy solvers in Python, C++ and Rust.
+- [Elastic tube 1D](tutorials-elastic-tube-1d.html): A 1D fluid-structure interaction scenario, with toy solvers in Python, C++, Fortran, and Rust.
 - [Elastic tube 3D](tutorials-elastic-tube-3d.html): A 3D fluid-structure interaction scenario, with OpenFOAM, CalculiX, and FEniCS.
-- [Flow around controlled moving cylinder](tutorials-flow-around-controlled-moving-cylinder.html): A flow around a rigid moving cylinder with an FMI-based controller to dampen out the oscillation.
+- [Flow around controlled moving cylinder](tutorials-flow-around-controlled-moving-cylinder.html): A flow around a rigid moving cylinder (OpenFOAM) with an FMI-based controller to dampen out the oscillation.
 - Flow over a heated plate collection
   - [Basic variant](tutorials-flow-over-heated-plate.html) (as in "featured")
   - [Nearest-projection mapping variant](tutorials-flow-over-heated-plate-nearest-projection.html): A nearest-projection mapping version, with two OpenFOAM solvers.